ascopes/protobuf-maven-plugin/src/site/markdown/index.md

 </plugin>
 ```

-This will output generated sources in `target/generated-sources/protoc` by default.
+This will output generated sources in `target/generated-sources/protoc-kotlin` by default.

 Test sources can be generated with the `generate-test-kotlin` goal.
+Test sources will be output to
+the `target/generated-test-sources/protoc-kotlin` directory.

 Overriding the input directories
 --------------------------------